-° Please note that due to the Corona Virus all court dates in March have been cancelled.
-Call the Court Clerk at 404-999-4939 for more information.
+° Please note that due to the Corona Virus all court dates have been rescheduled to June, 2020.
+You will be notified by mail of your new court date.
+Call the Court Clerk at 404-999-4939 if your address has changed or for more information.

 ° You can also pay citations by mail using the link below.
 During the Corona Virus disruption the service fee to pay on-line will be waived.

 Pine Lake Municipal Court

 459 Pine Drive

 For information or to pay fines in person: